 The University will at all times seek to ensure equality of opportunity for all applicants as described in its Admissions policy.

-Applicants must be registered and insured practitioners who undertake the equivalent of one day per week in practice.
-Additionally they should normally possess at least on of the following:
+Applicants must be registered and insured practitioners who undertake the equivalent of one full day per week in practice.
+Additionally they should normally possess at least one of the following:

-- BSc Honours degree, at 2:1 or above, in an appropriate complementary medicine or equivalent. - A professional qualification of equivalent status and associated work experienc - An equivalent qualification which is deemed suitable by the course team, including relevant overseas qualifications.
+- BSc Honours degree, at 2:1 or above, in an appropriate complementary medicine or equivalent. - A professional qualification of equivalent status and associated work experience - An equivalent qualification which is deemed suitable by the course team, including relevant overseas qualifications.

-Enquiries about the acceptability of these or other qualifications should be made to the Admissions Office (cav-admissions@wmin.ac.uk).
+Enquiries about the acceptability of these or other qualifications should be made to the Admissions Office (cav-admissions@westminster.ac.uk).
 (Please see below in relation to establishing equivalence of training.)
 Whenever possible, applicants will normally be interviewed and assessed for their suitability to join the course.

-Competence in written and spoken English language for those whose first language is not English is required to at least IELTS 6.5 (6.0 minimum in each component).
+Competence in written and spoken English language for those whose first language is not English is required to at least IELTS 6.5 to include 6.0 in each element of the test.
 We welcome mature applicants with work experience, training or study that can be matched against specific entry requirements.